-If you’re looking for quality management software for your construction business, it’s important to understand the differences between the available options.
-For example, most software is designed to address only the quality-control component of quality management.
-Although this is an essential part of a quality management system, the software you choose should also allow you to address the other elements of quality management—quality planning, quality improvement, and quality assurance.
+If you’re looking for quality management software for construction companies and the construction industry as a whole, it's important to understand the differences between the available options.
+For example, most software is designed to address only the quality-control and quality specifications component of quality management.
+Although this is an essential part of a quality control system, the software you choose should also allow you to address the other elements of quality management in your construction projects—quality planning, quality improvement, document management, quality assurance and even project management to an extent.

-Best-in-class quality management software goes beyond just the most basic quality-control features, which include:
+Best-in-class construction quality control software goes beyond just the most basic quality-control features, which include:

 - Inspection checklists with Yes/No/NA checkboxes